avipars/CS-Resources/data_struct2/README.md

   - Number of leaves = from 2(ceil(m/2))^h to m^(h+1) -1

 ### Hash Table & Functions:
--

 - m = size of table
 - h1(key) is the function that returns the index in the array for given item
 - Table is indexed from 0 to m-1
 - There are a lot of hashing functions, but the simplest used is usually h(key) = key % m
     - the % m part assures that you cannot exceed the bounds of the table... given your key you will end up within the range of 0 to m-1
-- Load factor of a hash table = total number of items stored / size of array = α
+- Load factor of a hash table = total number of items stored in table / size of table = n/m = α
 - Normally, each spot in the table can only hold a single element (and it's key) - this is called direct addressing
     - additionally, your key cannot end up in other slots